 Regulatory developments and new or amended regulatory requirements, and Federated Hermes' efforts in responding to them, can have a material and adverse effect on Federated Hermes' Financial Condition.
 Given the current regulatory environment, Federated Hermes is unable to fully assess the degree of the impact of proposed or adopted regulatory developments and regulatory requirements, and Federated Hermes' efforts related thereto, on its Financial Condition.

-In addition, the Dodd-Frank Act provides for a systemic risk regulation regime under which it is possible that Federated Hermes, and/or any one or more of its offerings could be subject to designation as a systemically important financial institution (SIFI) by the FSOC.
-Similarly, it is possible that the FSB could designate Federated Hermes, and/or one of its offerings (such as the non-U.S. Federated Hermes Funds), as a non-bank, non-insurance company global SIFI.
-Among other potential impacts, any such designation would result in Federated Hermes and/or its offerings being subject to additional banking regulation and bank-oriented measures and oversight by the Board of Governors of the Federal Reserve System or FSB.
-Any such designation of Federated Hermes or one or more of its offerings (particularly money market funds) would be detrimental to Federated Hermes' business and offerings, and can materially and adversely affect Federated Hermes' Financial Condition.
+In addition, the Dodd-Frank Act provides for a systemic risk regulation regime under which it is possible that Federated Hermes, and/or any one or more of its offerings can be subject to designation as a SIFI by the FSOC.
+Similarly, it is possible that the FSB can designate Federated Hermes, and/or one of its offerings (such as the non-U.S. Federated Hermes Funds), as a non-bank, non-insurance company global SIFI.
+Among other potential impacts, any such designation would result in Federated Hermes and/or its offerings being subject to additional banking regulation and bank-oriented measures and oversight by the Federal Reserve or the FSB.
+Any such designation of Federated Hermes or one or more of its offerings (particularly money market funds) would be detrimental to Federated Hermes' business and offerings and can materially and adversely affect Federated Hermes' Financial Condition.

-In addition, a FTT, particularly if enacted with broad application in the UK or EU, or the U.S., would be detrimental to Federated Hermes' business and offerings.
+In addition, a FTT, particularly if enacted with broad application in the U.K., the EU, or the U.S., would be detrimental to Federated Hermes' business and offerings.

 Changes in regulatory developments and regulatory requirements, and related regulatory supervision, domestically and abroad, as well as market conditions, also have impacted, and/or can impact, Federated Hermes' service providers, intermediaries and other customers, shareholders and other third parties with whom Federated Hermes, and its offerings, conduct business, as well as their preferences, and their businesses.
 For example, provisions of the Dodd-Frank Act or Regulation Best Interest can affect customers' sale or use of Federated Hermes' offerings.
 Among other potential impacts, these changes are affecting, and can continue to affect, Federated Hermes' arrangements with these customers, and can continue to increase fee pressure, reduce the number of Federated Hermes offerings made available by them, cause certain other customers or shareholders to favor passive offerings over actively managed offerings, increase respective operating expenses and distribution costs, result in lower AUM, change asset flows, levels and mix, and otherwise affect the conduct of Federated Hermes' or such customers' businesses.
 These changes resulted, and will likely continue to result, in Federated Hermes or one or more of these third parties seeking to restructure or alter their compensation or other terms of the business arrangements between Federated Hermes or its offerings and one or more of these third parties.
 In addition, these developments have caused, and/or can cause, certain offering line-up, structure, pricing and product development changes, as well as money market, equity, fixed-income, alternative/private markets or multi-asset offerings to be less attractive to institutional and other investors, reductions in the number of Federated Hermes Funds offered by intermediaries, changes in the fees Federated Hermes, retirement plan advisors and intermediaries will be able to earn on offerings sold to retirement plan clients, changes in work arrangements and facility-related expenses, and reductions in AUM, revenues and operating profits.
 In addition, these developments have caused, and/or can cause, changes in asset flows, levels and mix, as well as customer and service provider relationships.
 Further analysis and planning, or additional refinements to Federated Hermes' offering lineup, investment management services and business practices, can be required in response to market conditions, customer preferences or new or modified regulatory developments and regulatory requirements.
 The above factors can have a material adverse impact on Federated Hermes' Financial Condition.